pivot-access-ltd/bma-offline-docs/src/about-customising-machines-5976.md

 - add or remove PCI devices
 - add or remove USB devices

+You can find the [procedure here](/t/how-to-customise-machines/5108#heading--how-to-enable-hardware-sync-on-a-machine).

-In addition, while deploying a machine, you can configure that machine to periodically sync its [hardware configuration](#heading--about-hardware-sync).
+While deploying a machine, you can configure that machine to periodically sync its [hardware configuration](#heading--about-hardware-sync).
 Deployed machines will also  passively update changes to the BMC and tags for that machine, as these changes are made.

 <a href="#heading--about-updating-hardware"><h3 id="heading--about-about-updating-hardware">About updating hardware</h3></a>